 Your report can help them charge them or at least get information out there to the public about the situation.

-You may have to go to court to get your money back if you paid a deposit and they didn’t do any of the work.
+You may have to go to a small claims court to get your money back if you paid a deposit and they didn’t do any of the work.
 Unfinished contract work falls into a legal gray area and can lead to disputes between the parties involved.

 What to Say: